boystrange/ProgramVerification/src/RedBlackTree.lagda.md

 A red black tree is a binary search tree in which nodes are colored (either red or black) and the following conditions are enforced:

-1. Every leaf is black.
-2. Every red node only has red children.
+1. Every red node only has red children.
-3. Every path from the root to one of the leaves goes through the number of black nodes.
+2. Every path from the root to one of the leaves goes through the number of black nodes.

-We call **black height** the number of inner black nodes in a given path.
-The condition (3) requires every path to have the same black height.
+The combination of these properties makes sure that the depth of a red black tree cannot be more than twice the length of the shortest path from its root to one of its leaves.
+So, a red black tree is reasonably balanced.

 ```agda
 module RedBlackTree (A : Set) where